0904mohit/PYTHON/README.md

-#Python
-Here is my all the code that i have practice to learn Python...
+# PYTHON PRACTICE
+- Hey Folks..
+Thanks for visiting my github repo..
+- In this repo i have uploaded my learning in Basic python..